SorkinType/Merriweather/checks/Merriweather-Italic-VF.md

 * 🔥 **FAIL** Found a variable font instance with 'wght'=489.13043212890625.
 This should instead be a multiple of 100. [code: bad-coordinate]
 * 🔥 **FAIL** Found a variable font instance with 'wght'=717.3913116455078.
 This should instead be a multiple of 100. [code: bad-coordinate]
 * 🔥 **FAIL** Found a variable font instance with 'wght'=322.8260803222656.
 This should instead be a multiple of 100. [code: bad-coordinate]
 * 🔥 **FAIL** Found a variable font instance with 'wght'=489.13043212890625.
 This should instead be a multiple of 100. [code: bad-coordinate]
 * 🔥 **FAIL** Found a variable font instance with 'wght'=717.3913116455078.
 This should instead be a multiple of 100. [code: bad-coordinate]
 * 🔥 **FAIL** Found a variable font instance with 'wght'=489.13043212890625.
 This should instead be a multiple of 100. [code: bad-coordinate]
+* 🔥 **FAIL** Found a variable font instance with 'wght'=717.3913116455078.
+This should instead be a multiple of 100. [code: bad-coordinate]
+* 🔥 **FAIL** Found a variable font instance with 'wght'=489.13043212890625.
+This should instead be a multiple of 100. [code: bad-coordinate]
+* 🔥 **FAIL** Found a variable font instance with 'wght'=717.3913116455078.
+This should instead be a multiple of 100. [code: bad-coordinate]
+* 🔥 **FAIL** Found a variable font instance with 'wght'=489.13043212890625.
+This should instead be a multiple of 100. [code: bad-coordinate]
+* 🔥 **FAIL** Found a variable font instance with 'wght'=717.3913116455078.
+This should instead be a multiple of 100. [code: bad-coordinate]
+* 🔥 **FAIL** Found a variable font instance with 'wght'=489.13043212890625.
+This should instead be a multiple of 100. [code: bad-coordinate]